 The Moments of Truth is a landmark three-stage research project that proves how the use of contextually relevant messaging in digital Out of Home will increase its effectiveness by an average +17%.

-An average +32% increase in brain response when displaying the most relevant content with an explicit call out at the most relevant moment - e.g. it's Friday evening, the sun is shining, time for a beer.
+An average +32% increase in brain response when displaying a ‘brand’ or ‘product’ communication with relevant content containing an explicit call out at the most relevant moment - e.g. it's Friday evening, the sun is shining, time for a beer.

-1. Neuroscience, Conducted by Neuro-Insight, using the Neuroscience technique of Steady State Topography (SST) measuring brain response of 160 participants.
+1. Neuroscience, conducted by Neuro-Insight, using the Neuroscience technique of Steady State Topography (SST) measuring brain response of 160 participants.

-2. Ad Recall, Conducted by Research Bods, using online webcam eye tracking and online survey of 280 respondents.
+2. Ad Recall, conducted by ResearchBods, using online webcam eye tracking and online survey of 280 respondents.

-3. Sales Effect, Conducted using test & control store sales data for 4 advertiser campaigns.
+3. Sales Effect, conducted using test & control store sales data for 4 advertiser campaigns.